 Select a project from the drop down list to enable the integration for and switch the Enabled toggle to On.

-Click Save to store the settings for the selected project.
+Select any custom fields that you would also like searched for vulnerability references or names (optional) and then click Save to store the settings for the selected project.
 You can configure each project independently by switching projects using the drop down list - just remember to click Save before switching projects.

 You can also enable the integration globally for all projects by toggling the Configure all projects globally option and then switching the Enabled setting to On.